-An information security certificate has been granted to the CA, affirming that the CA's information security meets the requirements of the ISO/IEC 27001:1999 standard.
-The CA uses technical vendors for conducting the information technology tasks of the certificate service.
-The CA is responsible for the safety and operation of certificate production in an appropriate way in all of its sub-areas
+An information security certificate has been granted to Digital and Population Data Services Agency, affirming that DPDSA's information security meets the requirements of the ISO/IEC 27001:1999 standard.
+Digital and Population Data Services Agency uses technical vendors for carrying out the information technology tasks of the certificate service.
+DPDSA is responsible, as the certification authority, for the safety and operation of certificate production in an appropriate way in all of its subareas.